Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Conveyor belts and chains are essential for high volume cardboard balers.
 They make the process of baling more efficient and automated.
 Massive amounts of cardboard can be quickly compacted and stored for shipping.

 Regardless of the feeding method, whether it is manual, conveyor, forklift, or another system, the section of the baler that collects the cardboard is the hopper, which is only present on horizontal cardboard balers.
-There are a few varieties of hoppers, with the majority having metal angled walls designed to catch cardboard as it is sent to the baler.
+There are a few hopper varieties, most with angled metal walls designed to catch cardboard as it is sent to the baler.

 The hopper holds the cardboard above the ram until the rams are positioned to allow the cardboard to pass through into the compression chamber.
 At the bottom of the hopper is a shearing knife designed to prevent the held cardboard from jamming the ram.
-The image below is of a three sided hopper in the middle of a horizontal cardboard baler.
+The image below illustrates a four-sided hopper on a horizontal cardboard baler.

 Hydraulic Systems

 The crushing, compressing, and compacting power of cardboard balers is embodied in their hydraulic systems.
-The force of hydraulic systems is how the bales are shaped and formed into their geometric configurations.
-The hydraulic components are the workhorse of the baling system and perform the bale making function.
+The force of hydraulic systems is how the bales are shaped and formed into geometric configurations.
+The hydraulic components are the workhorse of the baling system and perform the bale-making function.
+Regardless of the differentiation between vertical and horizontal cardboard balers, both types depend on hydraulic power to produce their bales.

 As essential as the feeding mechanisms and other parts of a baler may be, without the hydraulic system, the remaining components are without purpose.
 The driving force of the baler and hydraulic system is the hydraulic cylinder that accumulates the compressive force to drive the ram.